ThomasScialom/QuestEval/README.md

 (questeval) $ pip install -e .
 ```

-The trained [models](https://safeval.s3.eu-west-3.amazonaws.com/) will be downloaded on the fly on the folder *models* in the current root folder *safeval*.
+The trained [models](https://safeval.s3.eu-west-3.amazonaws.com/) will be downloaded on the fly on the folder *models* in the current root folder *questeval*.
 Those QA/QG/Policy models are the one used to compute all the scores reported in the paper.
 Alternatively, you can use your own models.

 ## Using QuestEval